haiku/website/content/guides/virtualizing/qtqemu.md

 +++
 type = "article"
-title = "Virtualizing Haiku in QEMU" date = "2020-01-06T21:49:28.000Z"
+title = "Virtualizing Haiku in QtQEMU" date = "2020-01-06T21:49:28.000Z"
 tags = []
 +++

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
 Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.

-This How-To guide will describe the process of running Haiku in a virtual machine (VM) using QEMU 4.1.0 and an .ISO image file, with a Windows 10 host.
+This guide will describe the process of running Haiku in a virtual machine (VM) using QEMU 4.1.0 and an .ISO image file, with a Windows 10 host.

 The latest .ISO image can be obtained [here](https://www.haiku-os.org/get-haiku/).